-\revr{In this section, we briefly describe the Biolens software platform, in which the Floralens has been made publicly available, as well as other artifacts provided to the community.}
+In this section, we briefly describe the Biolens software platform, in which Floralens has been made publicly available, along with other artifacts provided to the community.

-\subsection{\revr{Biolens Website}}
+\subsection{Biolens Website}

 The Floralens model has been integrated into the Biolens project website~\cite{biolens}.
-As illustrated in the screenshots of Figure~\ref{fig:app}, the functionality is quite simple: (a) users submit photos of interest, and (b) obtain suggestions for identifications, with a textual indication of the model's confidence.
-For instance, a ``HIGH'' confidence label as shown in (b) means that the model has a score higher than 70\% for the species at stake; in other cases, we can have ``MEDIUM'' or ``LOW'' confidence labels corresponding to a score of 40-70\% or lower than 40\%, respectively.
-Up to 5 species are listed by the app, as long as the model outputs a minimum score of 15\% for each identification.
-The Biolens website is hosted by a small virtual machine that requires just 2 CPU cores and 8~GB of RAM. \revr{With this configuration, invoking the model takes an average of 900 milliseconds per image, as calculated directly from approximately 28,000 requests to the server between April 2021 and September 2024.
-As for the model itself, it takes only 8~MB of disk storage.} The server configuration is lightweight as we use the TF Lite variant of the Floralens model running on the server side (similarly to the other models for other taxa also hosted on the site).
-The user's browser merely displays the server's results, it does not host the model.
+As illustrated in the screenshots of Figure~\ref{fig:app}, the functionality is quite simple: (a) users submit photos of interest, and (b) obtain identification suggestions with a textual indication of the model's confidence (high, medium, or low).
+The app lists a suggestion for identification if a minimum threshold score of 15\% is reached, and at most five suggestions are listed.
+The website is hosted on a small virtual machine with just 2~CPU cores and 8~GB of RAM.
+With this configuration, invoking the model takes an average of 900~ms per image.
+This value was directly calculated from the approximately 29,000 requests to the server between April 2021 and April 2025.
+As for the model itself, it takes only 8~MB of disk storage.
+The server configuration is lightweight, as we utilize the TF Lite variant of the Floralens model that runs on the server side, similarly to models for other taxa hosted on the same site.
+The user's browser displays the server's results; it does not host the model.

-\subsection{\revr{Biolens App}}
+\subsection{Biolens app}